schams-net/nagios/Documentation/Troubleshooting/Index.rst

 Troubleshooting
 ---------------

-This section aims to help pinpointing and solving typical problems.

-If you should stumble across a problem that could not being solved by following the instructions and is not covered in this section, feel free to contact me!
+This section aims to help locating and solving typical problems.
+If you should stumble across a problem that could not being solved by following the instructions and is not covered in the manual, feel free to contact me.
 I am always happy to update the documentation and/or update/fix the software in order to address issues.

 The Nagios® server shows nothing: no error, no warning, no “OK”